Head of government

-In the executive branch, the head of government is the highest or the 2nd-highest official of a sovereign state, a federated state, an autonomous region, a dependent territory, a self-governing colony, or other government who often presides over a cabinet, a group of ministers or secretaries who lead executive departments.

-In diplomacy, "head of government" is differentiated from "head of state".

-The authority of a head of government, such as a president, chancellor, or prime minister, and the relationship between that position and other state institutions, such as the relation between the head of state and of the legislature, varies greatly among sovereign states, depending largely on the particular system of the government that has been chosen, won, or evolved over time.
+The head of government serves as the highest official in the executive branch of a state.
+The head of government usually handles the day to day affairs of the state, and leads the ministers who control the government.
+In many democratic systems the head of state is also the head of government.
+In non democratic systems the head of government is usually established via military intervention.

 In most parliamentary systems, including constitutional monarchies, the head of government is the de facto political leader of the government, and is answerable to at least one chamber of the legislature.
 Although there is often a formal reporting relationship to a head of state, the latter usually acts as a figurehead who may take the role of chief executive on limited occasions, either when receiving constitutional advice from the head of government or under specific provisions in a constitution.

-In presidential republics or in absolute monarchies, the head of state is also usually the head of government.
-The relationship between that leader and the government, however, can vary greatly, ranging from separation of powers to autocracy, according to the constitution (or other basic laws) of the particular state.